-- (a) detecting significant changes in your health condition that are likely to lead to your health getting worse, and - (b) taking action advised by a registered doctor, nurse, or health professional who is regulated by the Health and Care Professions Council, without which your health is likely to get worse.
+- (a) detecting significant changes in your health condition that are likely to lead to your health getting worse, and - (b) taking action advised by a registered doctor, nurse or health professional who is regulated by the Health and Care Professions Council, without which your health is likely to get worse.

 Orientation aid - a specialist aid designed to help disabled people follow a route safely.
+This does not include apps such as Google map or Waze.